simodalla/open-helpdesk/docs/installation.rst

 Installation
 ============
-The easiest method is to install directly from pypi using `pip`_ by running the command below, which will also install the required dependencies mentioned above::
+The easiest method is to install directly from pypi using `pip: http://www.pip-installer.org/` by running the command below, which will also install the required dependencies mentioned above::